FilippoGuarda/intrusion-detection/README.md

 # intrusion-detection
-project with Bekim and Filippo
+project with Bekim, Filippo and Iacopo

 software for motion detection and classification using python-openCV